cBioPortal/cbioportal/docs/Deployment-Procedure.md

 ```

 ## Upgrading Related Backend Components
 Backend upgrades which involve changes to `TODO: database schema,DAO classes, ssL/security, application context`, require updates to databases and importers.
 CBioPortal has multiple databases (located both internally on pipelines and in AWS) backing different portals.
 Similarly there are multiple importers responsible for loading portal-specific data.
-Every database must be manually migrated on an individual basis; all importers can be updated simultaenously through an existing deployment script.
+Every database must be manually migrated on an individual basis; all importers/data fetchers can be updated simultaenously through an existing deployment script.

+Before upgrading, make sure to turn off import jobs in the crontab and alert the backend pipelines team (Avery, Angelica, Rob, Manda).

+To access the crontab, log in to pipelines,log in as cbioportal_importer: `sudo su - cbioportal_importer`, and run `crontab -e`.
+Comment out any lines that run import jobs, save, and exit.
+Make sure to uncomment these lines once the upgrade (database and importers) is complete.

 ## Updating Databases
+First, make sure there is a backup of the database being migrated.
-The first step is to backup the database being migrated using mysqldump.
+If there is not a weekly dump, backup the database being migrated using mysqldump.
+This process may take awhile depending on the size of the database.

 ```
-mysqldump -u <user> -h <host> -p <database name> | gzip -9 -c > <database_name>_`date +%Y%m%d_%H%M`.sql.gz
+mysqldump -u <user> -h <host> -p <database name> | gzip > <database_name>_`date +%Y%m%d_%H%M`.sql.gz
 ```

 The second step is to migrate the database.
 It is recommended to first test the migration script manually line-by-line in a copy of the existing database.
 This will catch any data-related bugs that might not be captured by the python migration script.
 After testing is successful, migrate the production databases following these steps [here](Updating-your-cBioPortal-installation.md#Running-the-migration-script).

 These are all cBioPortal databases and their locations: